nickfargo/prochan/README.md

 #### Process I/O

-Processes may communicate over their own I/O channels.
-Internally, a 0-ary `receive` call implies communication over the **in** channel of the current process; a 1-ary `send` call implies communication over the **out** channel of the current process.
-Externally, since processes implement the standard channel operations, they may be passed as arguments to channel operations, just like a proper channel.
+A process in **prochan** may communicate over its own built-in I/O channels.

 ```js
 proc( function* () {